vga101/gaiasky/README.md

 [![GitHub tag](https://img.shields.io/github/tag/langurmonkey/gaiasky.svg)](https://github.com/langurmonkey/gaiasky/tags/)

-[**Gaia Sky**](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky) is a real-time, 3D, astronomy visualisation software that runs on Windows, Linux and MacOS.
+[**Gaia Sky**](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky) is a real-time, 3D, astronomy visualisation software that runs on Windows, Linux and macOS.
 It is developed in the framework of [ESA](http://www.esa.int/ESA)'s [Gaia mission](http://sci.esa.int/gaia) to chart about 1 billion stars of our Galaxy.
 To get the latest up-to-date and most complete information,